How EmailArchitect Anti-Spam works

 Rule = [built-in function]|[keyword]:[points]

-If a message matches a specified rule, corresponding points will be added to
+If a message matches a specified rule, corresponding points will be added to this

-service, this message will be marked as spam.
+this message will be marked as spam.

 Built-in Functions